 When building the brand story, always remember that your competition’s customers are not simply buying a product or service, they are buying a brand that reinforces a belief in whom they are.
 As individuals and as a group.

 They are reinforcing their sense of self with every purchase and no one, regardless of the power of the offer, will commit emotional suicide by buying a brand that shatters that self-concept.

 These emotional attachments to brands are more important than efficacy or performance.
 Brand loyalty will always protect your brand from always having to be the best or most affordable.

 Brand protects Coke from being overtaken by Pepsi even if Pepsi is preferred in blind taste tests.
 It protects Apple from encroachment by its competitors and it provides advantages to countless other brands every day.

 It is the only reason to invest in brand building and runs counter to everything R&D might tell you.
 Anthropologists better understand brand equity than most marketers and companies.
 Those that know both disciplines own an outstanding advantage.

 However, there are a number of existing products that are certainly satisfying the category need by other means.

 To get consumers to change their current behavior, your brand needs them to change both their loyalties and their actions and choose differently.

-You are bucking both brand loyalty and force of habit, and such powerful laws of consumer behavior requires an equal force be applied to institute such a change.
+You are bucking both brand loyalty and force of habit, and such powerful laws of consumer behavior requires an equal force to be applied to institute such a change.